 Bergen is surrounded by seven mountains, and one of the most popular attractions of the world: the fjords.
 The city offers the ideal combination of nature, culture, history and exhilarating city life.
 What has made Bergen famous is its unique charm, which is something you have to experience for yourself.
 Enjoy strolling around the old streets and alleyways where people have lived for centuries.

 The picturesque and lively Fish Market is one of Norway's most visited outdoor markets.
 Mingle with the crowds, enjoy some seafood or just experience the atmosphere.
-Visit the Aquarium to see fish, penguins, sea lions and seals, as well as crocodiles, snakes and spiders.
-Take a stroll to the old fortress at Bergenhus, or visit one of Bergen’s many museums and galleries.
+Elsewhere, visit the Aquarium to see fish, penguins, sea lions and seals, as well as crocodiles, snakes and spiders, take a stroll to the old fortress at Bergenhus, or visit one of Bergen’s many museums and galleries.

 Fresh seafood and inland ingredients are prepared by a new wave of dedicated chefs like Christopher Haatuft

 Before departure, you can explore more of the area as part of our pre-voyage programmes.
 Norway in a Nutshell takes you through some of the most magnificent scenery in the area with breathtaking fjords, rural idyll and the spectacular Flåm Mountain Railway.
 These are all great ways to transform your voyage into a total Norwegian holiday; one that you will remember for the rest of your life.